History of labour law in the United Kingdom: Scotland

-One provision of considerable interest arose in Scotland, which was nearly a century later in organising provisions for fixing conditions of hire and wages of workmen, labourers and servants, similar to those consolidated in the Elizabethan Statute of Labourers.
+One provision of considerable interest arose in Scotland, which was nearly a century later in organising provisions for fixing conditions of hire and wages of workmen, labourers and servants, similar to those consolidated in the English Statute of Artificers 1562.
 In 1617 it was provided (and reaffirmed in 1661) that power should be given to the sheriffs to compel payment of wages, "that servants may be the more willing to obey the ordinance."
 The difficulties in regulation of compulsory labour in Scotland must, however, have been great, for in 1672 houses of correction were erected for disobedient servants, and masters of these houses were empowered to force them to work and to correct them according to their demerits.
 While servants in manufacture were compelled to work at reasonable rates they might not enter on a new hire without their previous master's consent.

-Statute of Laborers 1562, required "some reasonable and sufficient cause or matter" to justify firing an employee.
-Originally English courts treated an employment to last for one year, where the contract was silent.